TABLE OF CONTENTS

 - Diagnosing and troubleshooting issues for individual enterprise clients within a timely manner

-- Creating and organizing comprehensive data reports and analytic reports for both clients and company
+- Creating and organizing comprehensive data reports and analytic reports for both clients and the company

 - Providing ongoing technical support and feedback to customers and loyal clients